Plumbing Vent Stack Installation: Code Requirements, Sizing & Costs

 Building Code Requirements: Roof, Attic & Clearances

-Understanding the code requirements for plumbing vent stack installation before you start any project will save you costly rework and failed inspections.
-The following rules are based on the 2024 International Plumbing Code (IPC), though local jurisdictions may adopt stricter amendments.
+Understanding the code requirements before you start any project will save you costly rework and failed inspections.
+The following rules are based on the current International Plumbing Code (IPC) as reflected in most 2026 state amendments.
+Local jurisdictions may adopt stricter versions.

 Height Above the Roof